opendaylight/integration-packaging/docs/rpms.rst

 -----------

 It's possible for developers to build custom RPMs, typically with unmerged patches that need system testing.

+Most developers will want to run these jobs in the ODL Jenkins sandbox instance, as only a few community members have permission to manually trigger jobs on the releng Jenkins instance.
+See the `Jenkins sandbox`_ docs for details about how to get permissions to trigger sandbox jobs, required configuration and normal usage.

-First, use the `integration-multipatch-test`_ job to create a custom distribution that includes the set of unmerged patches.
+To build an custom distribution with unmerged code, first use the `integration-multipatch-test`_ job to create distribution that includes the set of unmerged patches.
+See the `Custom Distributions
+<distribution-job-builds.html#custom- distributions>`_ section for extensive
+docs.

-See the `Custom Distributions <distribution-job-builds.html#custom- distributions>`_ section for extensive docs.
-Once you have a custom distribution artifact, pass it to the `packaging-build-rpm job`_ to package it as an RPM.
-See the `packaging-build-rpm`_ section for docs.
+Once you have the distribution you want to package as an RPM, pass it to the `packaging-build-rpm job`_ to do the build.
+Use the See the `packaging-build-rpm`_ section for docs.

 .. _packaging-build-rpm job: https://jenkins.opendaylight.org/releng/job/packaging-build-rpm-master/
 .. _parameters: https://jenkins.opendaylight.org/releng/job/packaging-build-rpm-master/build